grass fed vs grain fed beef cows

 Omega-3 Fatty Acids.
 About 50% more than Grain Fed Beef.

 Key Nutrients.
-According to Health.com, Grass-Fed Beef has more key nutrients, antioxidants, vitamins and beneficial fat called CLA (conjugated lionleic acid).
+According to Health.com, Grass-Fed Beef has more key nutrients, antioxidants, vitamins and beneficial fat called CLA (conjugated linoleic acid).
 We should note that in general all beef (regardless of diet) is a great source of protein, zinc, vitamin B12 and more.

-Using the information above, you should be able to decide for yourself what is more important, the slightly more tender taste of the Grain Fed Biltong, or the additional benefits of Grass Fed Beef.
+Using the information above, you should be able to decide for yourself what is more important — the slightly more tender taste of the Grain Fed Biltong, or the additional benefits of Grass Fed Beef.